aumetra/tranquility/README.md

 These features are mutually exclusive
 If more than one is activated, all selected allocators are compiled in the binary but neither will be actually used

+## Jaeger integration

+Tranquility supports exporting the data logged via tracing to a jaeger instance
+To enable this feature, compile Tranquility with the `jaeger` feature flag

 ## Progress

 - [ ] Federation